orkestral/venom/README.md

 // Forwards messages
 await client.forwardMessages("000000000000@c.us", [message.id.toString()], true);

-//Generates sticker from the provided animated gif image and sends it (Send image as animated sticker)
+// Generates sticker from the provided animated gif image and sends it (Send image as animated sticker)
-//image path imageBase64 A valid gif image is required.
+// image path imageBase64 A valid gif image is required.
 You can also send via http/https (http://www.website.com/img.gif) await client.sendImageAsStickerGif("000000000000@c.us", './image.gif');

-//Generates sticker from given image and sends it (Send Image As Sticker)
+// Generates sticker from given image and sends it (Send Image As Sticker)
 // image path imageBase64 A valid png, jpg and webp image is required.
 You can also send via http/https (http://www.website.com/img.jpg) await client.sendImageAsSticker("000000000000@c.us", './image.jpg');